 Being new to freelance writing can be an overwhelming and confusing time.
-There seem to be too many things you need to do and almost all of them are on the same level of urgency or importance.
+There are tons of tasks to do and almost all of them are on the same level of urgency.

 Do you pitch to publications or build your website first?
 Do you need to have business cards printed before attending a networking event?
 What on earth do you put on your LinkedIn profile?